Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Sequential Game

 where $p^{\star}_i$ is the optimal solution of

 \end{definition}

-Note that in a subgame perfect equilibrium, $p^{\star}_i$ is still the optimal solution of (\ref{sbgame2}) as in a Nash Equilibrium.
-However, defender's best strategy $m^{\star}_i$ is not necessarily optimal with respect to (\ref{sbgame1}).
+Note that in a subgame perfect equilibrium, $p^{\star}_i$ is the optimal solution of (\ref{snegame2}), but the defender's best strategy $m^{\star}_i$ is not necessarily optimal with respect to (\ref{snegame1}).
 Due to the multi-node setting and the resource constraints, it is very challenging to identify an exact subgame perfect equilibrium strategy for the defender.
-To this end, we propose a dynamic programming based algorithm that finds a nearly optimal defense strategy.
+We first establish several properties about the optimal defense strategy and then propose a dynamic programming based algorithm that finds a nearly optimal defense strategy.

-\begin{remark} Since for any given defense strategy $\{m_i\}$, the attacker's problem (\ref{snegame2}) is a fractional knapsack problem, the optimal $p_i, \forall i$ has the following form: Sort the set of nodes by $\rho_i(m_i)= \frac{r_i-m_i(r_iw_i+C_i^A)}{m_iw_i}$ non-increasingly, then there is an index $k$ such that $p_i = 1$ for the first $k$ nodes, and $p_i \leq 1$ for the $k+1$-th node, and $p_i = 0$ for the rest nodes.
-However, if $\rho_i=\rho_j$ for some $i \neq j$, the optimal attack strategy is not unique.
-When this happens, we assume that the attacker always breaks ties in favor of the defender, a common practice in Stackelberg security games~\cite{Stackelberg-security-game}. \end{remark}

-Before we present our algorithm to the problem, we first establish the following structural properties on the subgame perfect equilibria of the game.
+To clearly state the properties, we partion all the nodes into four disjoint sets defined below: